-McAfee was suspended again in September 1916 while the grand jury investigated allegations that he offered to “fix” a robbery and assault case against a wealthy college student (1).
-The D.A. ultimately exonerated McAfee of any wrongdoing and he was put back on the job, only to be suspended and subsequently dismissed from the force in the summer of 1917 for running a game of craps in the basement of Old Central.
+McAfee was suspended by the LAPD again in September 1916 while the grand jury investigated allegations that he offered to “fix” a robbery and assault case against a wealthy college student (1).
+The D.A. ultimately exonerated McAfee of any wrongdoing and he was put back on the job, only to be suspended and subsequently dismissed from the force on in August 1917 for running a game of craps in the basement of Old Central.

-On his return, McAfee was reinstated to the detective unit of the LAPD, but was ousted again in January 1920 along with ten others on the basis of a city ordinance that required reinstated officers who had been fired “for cause” to take the civil service exam over again.
+On October 14, 1919, McAfee was quietly reinstated to the detective unit of the LAPD, only to be removed once again in January 1920 along with ten others on the basis of a city ordinance that required reinstated officers who had been fired “for cause” to take the civil service exam over again.
 The officers fought their dismissal and were re-reinstated on April 19, 1920.
 McAfee resigned a week later.

-McAffee may also have been involved in prostitution.
-Not long after leaving the police force, he had married a woman named Marie Conaty.
+McAffee, with Page, was likely involved in prostitution activities.
+Not long after leaving the police force, hehad married for the second time, to a woman named Marie Conaty.

-By 1931, with Albert Marco in prison and scandals and shakeups within City Hall having undermined the influence of Charles Crawford, McAfee’s power seemed to be expanding.
+By 1930, scandals and shakeups within City Hall were undermining the influence of Charles Crawford.
+McAfee’s power seemed to be expanding.
 Callie Grimes had accused him of being in on the fame-up of vice-crusading city councilman Carl Jacobson along with Marco, Crawford, and McAfee’s former LAPD colleague Harry Raymond, but unlike the others McAfee was never indicted.
-It was now McAfee not Crawford whom the press called the “political boss and lord of big gambling interests in the city.”
+It was now McAfee not Crawfordwhom the press called the “political boss and lord of big gambling interests in the city.”

 In May 1935 the IRS hit him with a lien for nonpayment of taxes amounting to $307,028.56, dating back to 1921- the year after he left the police department.
 McAfee was believed to have made a “fortune in various gambling activities,” but lost most of it in the Crash.